 While there are certainly ways to be safe while listening to music, the fact remains that it’s safer to not listen to music.
 You’ll be able to hear oncoming cars, people, and dogs if you’re not wearing headphones.

 This is especially important at night.
-If you can’t find time for a run earlier in the day and have to run at night, you’ll want to be as alert as possible, and listening to music lets down your guard some.
+If you can’t find time for a run earlier in the day and have to run at night, you’ll want to be as alert as possible, and listening to music can focus your attention elsewhere.
 It’s better to forego the music so that you can stay safer on the road.

 Helps You Practice for Your Race